SixSq/old.sixsq.github.com/_news/2022-06-09-news-app-vendor-programme.md

 Building on the success of [Nuvla.io](https://nuvla.io/) B2B SaaS, edge solution experts SixSq SA, an [Ekinops](https://www.ekinops.com/) company, today announced the launch of the **Nuvla.io App Vendor Programme to accelerate the delivery and monetisation of edge computing applications.**

-SixSq’s Nuvla.io is a proven digital platform for industrialisation and automation of edge applications and device management.
+SixSq’s Nuvla.io is a proven B2B digital platform for industrialisation and automation of containerised edge applications and device management.

 ### Delivering simplified go-to-market for App Vendors